Hexalith/Hexalith.KeyValueStorages/src/Hexalith.KeyValueStorages.Files/README.md

 ## Overview

 Hexalith.KeyValueStorages.Files provides file-based implementations of the key-value storage interfaces defined in Hexalith.KeyValueStorages.Abstractions.
-It offers a robust solution for persisting key-value pairs to the file system using JSON serialization, with built-in support for optimistic concurrency control through ETags.
+It offers a robust solution for persisting key-value pairs to the file system using JSON serialization, with built-in support for optimistic concurrency control through Etags.

 ## Purpose